In this article, I will present you the HTTP basic concepts.

 Reference for HTTP response: https://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html

-MIME types are used as a standardized way to describe the file types on the internet.
+MIME types represent a standardized way to describe the file types on the internet.
 Your browser has a list of MIME types and same goes for web servers.
-That way files can be transferred the same way regardless of the operating system.
+That way we can transfer files in the fashion regardless of the operating system.

 Fun fact is that MIME stands for the Multipurpose Internet Mail Extension because they were originally developed for the multimedia email.
 They were adapted to be used for HTTP and several other protocols since.